jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 ```

+ > A constructor refers to any time you call a function with the `new` keyword.
+Note, there is **no such thing as a _constructor function_**, only **_constructor calls_**.

-So what kind of black magic is going on here?
+Back to the example at hand.
+If results doesn't have `getCols` or `getRows` as properties on it, what is going on here?

-When `getCols()` and `getRows()` are not found as properties on the `results` object, they are then looked up in the prototype chain, the next point of call being the `Table` constructor, where they are found and invoked.
+When `getCols` and `getRows` are not found as properties on the `results` object, they are then looked up in the prototype chain, the next point of call being its constructor, `Table`, of which it is considered an _instance_, where they are found and invoked.

 As we can see here, the prototype of `results` being `Table`.